parsiya/looking-glass/README.md

 ### Motivation
 It all started a few years ago from a Twitter thread where some bug bounty hunters were talking about storing requests/responses in (elasticsearch?
 I think) databases.
-After leaving the game hacking world and going back to (mostly) web/cloud applications (RIP), I realized I need to create such an extension.
+After leaving the game hacking world and going back to (mostly) web/cloud (RIP skillz), I realized I need to create such an extension.

-I want to fix the gap between "searching in each Burp project manually" and "setting up some servers in the cloud" so folks can get started without paying for cloud.
+I wanted to fix the gap between "searching in each Burp project manually" and "setting up servers in the cloud" so folks can get started without paying for cloud.

 While you can get many of this information from Burp using Bambdas (or other places like the sitemap), you cannot bulk search in hundreds of Burp projects.